apostrophecms/uploadfs/README.md

 * Files are always marked as readable via the web (like a filesystem + web server)
 * Images can be automatically scaled to multiple sizes
 * Scaled versions of images are automatically rotated if necessary for proper display on the web (i.e. iPhone photos with rotation hints are right side up)
+* Image width, image height and correct file extension are made available to the developer

 You can also remove a file if needed.

-There is no API to retrieve information about existing files.
+There is no API to retrieve information about previously uploaded files.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.

 ## Requirements